An Iwahori-Whittaker model for the Satake category: Spherical vs. Iwahori--Whittaker

 In view of~\eqref{eqn:Delta-nabla-sigma} (or, alternatively, arguing as in~\cite{bbrm}), in this definition $ \Delta^\IW_{\varsigma}(\bk)$ can be replaced by $\nabla^\IW_\varsigma(\bk)$ or $ \IC^\IW_\varsigma(\bk)$; in particular this shows that the conjugate of $\Phi$ by Verdier duality is the similar functor using the character $\psi^{-1}$ instead of $\psi$.

 \begin{lem} The functor $\Phi$ is t-exact for the perverse t-structures. \end{lem}

 \begin{proof} In the case where $\bk$ is a field, the claim follows from Lemma~\ref{lem:convolution-exact}.
-The general case follows using an extension-of-scalars argument.
-Namely, assume that $\bk=\O$ is the ring of integers in a finite extension $\K$ of $\Ql$, with residue field $\F$.
-Then if $\cF$ is in $\Perv_{\GO}(\Gr,\O)$,
+The general case follows using an $\ell$-modular triple $(\K,\O,\L)$ as in~\S\ref{ss:def-IW} with $\bk=\O$, and the associated extension of scalars functors.
+Namely, if $\cF$ is in $\Perv_{\GO}(\Gr,\O)$, then

 is perverse; hence any perverse cohomology object $\pH^i(\Phi(\cF))$ with $i \neq 0$ is torsion.
 On the other hand,